TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 38/Psalms 38.3.md

 ---

-There is no soundness in my flesh because of thine indignation; Neither is there any health in my bones because of my sin.
+There is no soundness in my flesh because of your indignation, neither is there any health in my bones because of my sin.